jedijm/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 ![Avg Order](Figures/Average_Order.png)
 <div align="center"> Fig 6.
 Average Order </div>
-Figure above shows that the average order of customer is only 1, or that most of the customers don't do repeat order in 2016-208.
+Figure above shows that the average order of customer is only 1, or that most of the customers don't do repeat order in 2016-2018 period.